Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 # Advanced Configuration

+In addition to information provided in [User Guide](User-Guide.md), we provide more strategies for SQL data source cache in this section.
+Their dependencies can be automatically installed when following [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), corresponding feature jars can be found under `/root/miniconda2/envs/oapenv/oap_jars/`.

 - [Additional Cache Strategies](#Additional-Cache-Strategies)  In addition to **vmem** cache strategy, Data Source Cache also supports 3 other cache strategies: **guava**, **noevict**  and **external cache**.
 - [Index and Data Cache Separation](#Index-and-Data-Cache-Separation)  To optimize the cache media utilization, Data Source Cache supports cache separation of data and index, by using same or different cache media with DRAM and PMem.
 - [Cache Hot Tables](#Cache-Hot-Tables)  Data Source Cache also supports caching specific tables according to actual situations, these tables are usually hot tables.